open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 Speedrunners, rejoice!
 This setting enables you to skip most of the cutscenes in the game by pressing Triangle (or the equivalent button) while they're playing.
 There are many smaller cutscenes that are not technically cutscenes in the code, and these can't be skipped (eg the Klaww battle start scene, or the Mountain pass start scene), but this option still saves a significant amount of time.

-NOTE: This setting will not skip them automatically (you must always press the button), and that there's no confirmation step (eg press twice to skip).
+NOTE: This setting will not skip them automatically (you must always press the button), and there is no confirmation step (eg press twice to skip).

 ## Speedrunner mode